wsperat/forest-fire/docs/next-steps.md

   - wall-clock time
   - tree size and realized depth
   - number of accepted refinements
-- measure whether stronger trees reduce the number of boosting rounds required to hit the same validation quality
+- measure whether stronger implemented builders such as lookahead and beam reduce the number of boosting rounds required to hit the same validation quality

 ## Constraint-aware modeling